 If you are feeling ambitious, keep heading down Highway 40 and take a right on Highway 134.
 This route, known as The Gore Gruel, is another popular century ride with the locals.
 Climbing one pass at 9,400 feet is usually enough for me, but add in another and you got yourself one epic ride.
 This route climbs Gore Pass and enters the tiny town of Toponas, riders turn right onto Highway 131 and make their way through the hip town of Oak Creek before completing the journey back into Steamboat Springs.

 Descending Rabbit Ears Pass is just as much fun as climbing up it.
 The long straightaways allow you to generate a good amount of speed and will test your cycling skills.
 It will also give you a rush you won’t soon forget.
 The road is generally in good shape, but there is always an occasional rough patch, so stay on your toes.
 As you round the final corner, you get a wonderful view of the city of Steamboat Springs and the ski area.
 Your ride is almost complete, just a few twists and turns near the Haymaker golf course and the straightaway into town is upon you.
 A final sprint into town and your classic Routt County ride is complete.
-For years Rabbit Ears has been a chosen route for all the major cycling events held in this area, including the USA Pro Challenge.
+For years Rabbit Ears has been a chosen route for all the major cycling events held in this area.
 The local cycling club also holds their annual time trial to the West Summit Parking lot.
 How fast do you think you can climb it?